InPreD/25-06_bioinfo_ws/bioinfo_ws/README.md

 ### Why do we need unit testing?

-- early defect detection
+- **early defect detection** - catch bugs before integration with other components
-- code quality improvement
+- **code quality improvement** - reliable, maintainable, scalable
-- facilitates refactoring
+- **facilitates refactoring** - depending on level of refactoring, unit tests might change as well
-- faster development cycles
+- **better documentation** - unit tests are examples of how the code is expected to behave
-- better documentation
+- **faster development cycles** - catch bugs early, reduced manual testing
-- enables more frequent releases
+- **enables more frequent releases** - quickly identify and fix issues

 ---